 Practice Time!

-As we bring the rope across the chest, the pattern get less formal and we can explore our own creativity and create something special for the person we tie.
+As we expand with different designs, the patterns can get less formal and we can explore our own creativity and create something special for the person we tie.

 Self-evaluation checklist